kelvinleung705/baseline/Model/Readme.md

 This folder contains the core code for **travel time prediction**.
 It implements the **SPTTE** model, which uses link representation learning for probabilistic travel time estimation.

 You will find the `main.py` script to start the training and testing process.

-### 3. `Result/`
-This folder stores all the **result images** produced during the experiments.
-These images typically include:
-- Training and validation performance curves.
-- Inter and intra correlation visualization.
-- Hyperparameter ablation experiment results.